$11,625

 No. This is a modeled benchmark, not an observed transaction dataset.
 The numbers come from CostFigure calculator logic, benchmark scenarios, and published state multiplier logic that is already live in the repo.
 Real bids can land outside these ranges when scope, permits, damage, or labor availability differ from the benchmark setup.

-Those are the two home-improvement categories where CostFigure already publishes full state benchmark pages with explicit methodology, indexation logic, dataset schema, and measurement helpers.
-Other calculators may support state-aware logic, but they are not yet public state benchmark series, so they stay out of the state ranking table for now.
+Those are the two home-improvement categories where CostFigure already publishes full state benchmark series today.
+Other calculators may use local adjustment logic, but they do not yet have the same public state-by-state coverage, so they stay out of this ranking table for now.

 Use the page title, canonical URL, and access date.
 A simple format is: CostFigure.
 "CostFigure 2026 Cost Index." https://costfigure.com/research/costfigure-2026-cost-index/ (accessed [date]).

 CostFigure publishes a first-party measurement endpoint for this asset.
-It summarizes the included benchmark rows, state-series coverage, discovery surfaces, and schema inventory so the page can be inspected as a real data asset rather than a generic marketing page.
+It summarizes the included benchmark rows, state-series coverage, and supporting metadata so you can inspect the report without scraping the page by hand.

 This asset has a dedicated measurement surface so it can be treated as a real benchmark page, not only as a piece of copy.
 The endpoint below returns the current edition, benchmark coverage, state-series coverage, discovery surfaces, and schema inventory.